BMCV/SuperDSM/docs/source/pipeline.rst

 Default pipeline
 ================

-Refer to the :py:mod:`superdsm.pipeline` module for a general overview of the pipeline concept (involving different stages, inputs, and outputs).
+Refer to the :py:mod:`.pipeline` module for a general overview of the pipeline concept (involving different stages, inputs, and outputs).

 .. _pipeline_stages:

 Pipeline stages
 ---------------

-The function :py:meth:`superdsm.pipeline.create_default_pipeline` employs the following stages:
+The function :py:meth:`.pipeline.create_default_pipeline` employs the following stages:

 #. :py:class:`~.preprocess.Preprocessing` — Implements the computation of the intensity offsets.
 #. :py:class:`~.dsmcfg.DSM_ConfigStage` — Provides the hyperparameters from the ``dsm`` namespace as an output.